You found me!

-Please use the menu bar at the top of each page to navigate my site.
-You will find a page that describes who I am; a page that shares my curriculum vitae (CV); pages that describe my teaching philosophy, research focus, and professional service activities; and pages that offer samples of my academic writing.
-I look forward to hearing your feedback.
+Welcome!
+While I’ve included a few updates and biographical info. below, please use the menu bar to navigate the rest of my site.
+You will find a page that describes who I am; a page that shares my curriculum vitae (CV) and biography (bio); pages that describe my teaching philosophy, research focus, and professional service activities; and pages that offer samples of my academic writing.
+Do reach out, as I welcome new friends, colleagues, and collaborations.

 Associate Professor of Management &